 Absences: We have an absence checking system.
 It is important if a child is going to be absent from school or late arriving that parents/caregivers either telephone and leave a message on our dedicated Absence Line 233-8677 Ext.
 1 or send an e-mail to: email@example.com before 9 am each morning.
-If an absence is reported as "unexplained" we will contact you on one of the telephone numbers we have recorded.
+If an absence is reported as "unexplained" we will send you a txt or contact you on one of the numbers you have provided.
 It is important to keep the school office informed of any change of contact details.

 Accidents/Illness: Minor accidents are treated in the medical room by staff who have had First Aid training.
 In the event of a more serious accident or sickness, we will contact you on your emergency 'phone number.
 If unable to contact anyone, we will make the best possible decisions on your behalf.